Self-Assessment tax bills can be paid in monthly instalments, via an online self-serve facility, instead of calling HMRC directly.

-A time to pay arrangement can cover all outstanding amounts due to HMRC, including tax, duty, penalties and surcharges. penalties and interest.
+A time to pay arrangement can cover all outstanding amounts due to HMRC, including tax, duty, penalties, surcharges and interest.

 Every time to pay arrangement is based on an individual’s financial circumstances, there is no standard agreement and no upper limit on the amount of time that someone can have to pay.